avkabanov/widgets-web-service/README.md

 ### com.kabanov.widgets.service.cache.WidgetPositionStorage
 Stores all widgets sorted by their start point.
-That gives performance when it's required to find all widgets that fell into the region.
+That gives performance when it's required to find all widgets that fall into the region.

 By iterating over sorted by start-point widgets, if start point (bottom-left point) of some widget is after top-right point of a region - that means this and all following widgets will not fall into the region.